vedderb/bldc/README.md

 //#define HW_SOURCE "hw_410.c" // Also for 4.11 and 4.12
 //#define HW_HEADER "hw_410.h" // Also for 4.11 and 4.12

+// Benjamins first HW60 PCB with PB5 and PB6 swapped
+//#define HW60_VEDDER_FIRST_PCB

+// Mark3 version of HW60 with power switch and separate NRF UART.
+//#define HW60_IS_MK3

 #define HW_SOURCE "hw_60.c"
 #define HW_HEADER "hw_60.h"